 PolicyManager.sol contract, the global fee range must be adhered to by the Ursula (and Alice).
 Failing this, the contract will throw up an error and it will not be possible to commence a commercial engagement or pay/receive fees.
 Attempts to circumvent NuCypher’s smart contracts are likely to be futile given the requirement of coordinated modification and redeployment by network users and a critical mass of other stakers.

-The Pricing Protocol & Economics paper serves as a key resource and reference for community debate, proposals for modification and DAO-driven upgrades and redeployments in the future.
+The Pricing Protocol & Economics paper serves as a resource for community debate, proposals for modification, and DAO-driven upgrades/redeployments in the future.
 The paper discusses the merits and risks of quasi-universal pricing and the enforcement of an upper and lower bound on all offered price points.
-It includes a price point analysis from a demand-side, service-side and theoretical standpoint to produce the constraints in absolute terms (i.e. in GWEI) that the network will launch with.
+It introduces a price point analysis from a demand-side, service-side and theoretical standpoint to produce the provisional constraints in absolute terms that the network will launch with (above).

 Setting a discretionary fee rate¶

 setMinFeeRate function to specify the minimum fee rate that their Ursula (worker machine) will accept.
 Note that Alices seeking to instantiate new sharing policies are able to first discover all current minimum fee rates available to them, by retrieving the list of active stakers’ addresses, then querying the public variable